NICO Pension

 - It is compulsory for all employees and voluntary for the self-employed

-- It is portable i.e. one can move from one job to another without loss of pensions
+- It is portable, so one can move from one job to another without loss of pensions

 - Benefits are indexed to maintain the real value of pensions